1.5.5 Families with No Recourse to Public Funding

 Arranging and Administering Support

-Social Workers will need to ensure the initial assessment authorising support for the family and outlining the needs of the family.
-This should cover:
+Social Workers will need to ensure that any assessment authorising support for the family and outlining the needs of the family covers:

 - If the family needs an interpreter;